codeaway23/neural-architecture-search/README.md

 1. LSTM controller with deep Q learning
 2. Accuracy predictor that shares weights with the above mentioned LSTM controller.
 3. Weight sharing in all the architectures generated during the search phase.
-4. Meta-learning using dataset properties extraction, comparison and pre-training of the LSTM model.
-5. Attention mechanism used available in this [repository](https://github.com/datalogue/keras-attention)
+4. Attention mechanism used available in this [repository](https://github.com/datalogue/keras-attention)

 ## Usage